This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and me.

 Evaluation

-We can evaluate our algorithm by observing how well it performs the optimization on various functions.
-Optimizers usually have hyper-parameters, such as learning rate.
-Those hyper-parameters have dramatic effect on the optimizer behaviour, as clearly seen in the figure to the right.
+We can evaluate our algorithms by observing how well they perform optimization on various functions.
+Optimizers usually have hyper-parameters, such as learning rate, which have a dramatic effect on optimizer behaviour, as clearly seen in the figure to the right.

-For this reason, in our work we will compare optimizers after having tuned the optimizer hyper-parameters - we made an exhaustive search of \(\sim50\) different values for each parameter, and chose the parameters that yielded the best value in the smallest number of iterations.
-The search was computationally expensive and might not be feasible over large data-sets, thus the results shown might be better than those seen in practice.
-Indeed, it is possible that while using the best hyper-parameters some algorithms perform similarly, but in most cases one is superior to another.
-Alas, it is still the best comparison method available in order to give each optimizer a fair try.
+For this reason, in our work we compare optimizers after tuning their hyper-parameters.
+We performed an exhaustive search of ~50 different values for each parameter and chose the parameters that yielded the best value in the smallest number of iterations.
+The search was computationally expensive and might not be feasible over large datasets, so the results shown might be better than those seen in practice.
+Still, this is the best comparison method available to give each optimizer a fair try.

 Low Dimensional Functions